jorntuyls/pc_prototype/README.md

 ### MAC OS X

 For installation on Mac OS X there is a problem with installing SMAC3 as above.
 SMAC is dependenct on pyrfr that uses the gcc compiler for c++ while Mac OS X uses the clang compiler.
-Therefore use an anaconda environment and install a gcc compiler within anaconda.
+Therefore we install a gcc compiler within anaconda.
+Furthermore, install SWIG for the C++ random forest.

 Install SMAC3 with pipeline caching integration from commandline in anaconda environment.
 Therefore first install pyrfr separately with anaconda gcc compiler.
 ```
+conda install swig
 conda install gcc
 CC=/Users/[username]/anaconda/bin/gcc pip install pyrfr --no-cache-dir
 git clone https://github.com/jtuyls/SMAC3_4_PC.git